ritwik12/Celestial-bodies-detection/README.md

     An irregular galaxy is a galaxy that does not have a distinct regular shape, unlike a spiral or an elliptical galaxy.
     Irregular galaxies do not fall into any of the regular classes of the Hubble sequence, and they are often chaotic in appearance, with neither a nuclear bulge nor any trace of spiral arm structure.

+### PLANETS

+A planet is an astronomical body orbiting a star or stellar remnant that is massive enough to be rounded by its own gravity, is not massive enough to cause thermonuclear fusion, and has cleared its neighbouring region of planetesimals.
+There are total of 8 planets in our solar system:

+* **Mercury:**  the closest to the sun and the second smallest planet in our solar system, Mercury has a rotation of only 88 days around the sun.
+Because of its close proximity to the celestial giant, the surface of the planet reaches temperatures as high as 840°F during the day and hundreds of degrees below the freezing point at night.
+There is no atmosphere due to the intense temperatures so the planet's surface is covered with pock marks and craters from meteor impacts.

+* **Venus:**  this toxic planet, primarily consisting of carbon dioxide, is next in line from the sun and contains a pressure index that would crush anyone who landed on its surface.
+Though it is further away from the sun then Mercury, Venus is the hottest planet in the solar system and is able to be seen by the naked eye from Earth.
+A thick cloud shrouds the planet, making it difficult to see its surface which attributes to its brilliance.

+* **Earth:**  is the planet in which we live on and is the 3rd planet from the sun.
+Also known as "Terra" the Earth is the only planet within our solar system that is capable of sustaining advanced life forms, such as humans.
+The Earth's rotation around the sun is approximately 365 days and it is believed that the Earth is approximately four thousand million years.

+* **Mars:**  the fourth planet from the sun the "red planet", so named for its reddish color due to the high iron content in its soil, has a rotation around the sun of 686 days.
+Its thin atmosphere, consisting primarily of carbon dioxide, makes it unsuitable for sustaining life, but is believed to have at one time been capable of it and might still be able in the future.

+* **Jupiter:**  the largest planet in our system, the mysteries of Jupiter has fascinated astronomers and non-astronomers alike for centuries.
+Poisonous gases completely cover its surface, hiding what lies beneath and violent storms prevent any landings of probes onto or images taken of the giant planet.
+Jupiter's atmosphere has been determined to be similar to that of the sun containing elements of hydrogen and helium.

+* **Saturn:**  first viewed via telescope in 1610 by Galileo Galilei, is the 6th planet in our solar system from the sun.
+Like Jupiter, its atmosphere is composed primarily of helium and hydrogen and it is the only planet discovered so far that has a lower density than water, approximately 30% lower.
+It is surrounded by a set of 9 whole rings and 3 broken rings that are comprised mainly of ice, rock, and space "dust".

+* **Uranus:**  also known as the "sideways planet" because of its awkward rotation, is the 7th planet in our solar system from the sun.
+Its North and South poles are located where other planets equators are, given to its strange rotation and its 20 years long seasons.
+The level of methane gases in its atmosphere account for its bluish color, but the main elements in Uranus' atmosphere is helium and hydrogen.

+* **Neptune:**  is known as the windiest planet in our solar system and 8th furthermost known "planet" from our sun.
+It has a revolution around the sun of 165 Earth years.
+Like Uranus, Neptune has high traces of methane in its atmosphere, which contributes to its blue color.
+It is believed there is a second "unknown" element, though, that makes it a much brighter blue than Uranus.

 ## Train model